- Children Diagnosed With Cancer: Dealing With Diagnosis

 Signs a child needs extra help

 Both patients and siblings express these normal feelings based on age, their nature, level of intelligence, maturity, and coping style.
 Most young people are still learning to name their feelings and talk about these feelings to others.
-They are alert to the moods and expression of feelings of those around them, particularly parents.
-They are not always able or willing to talk about their fear, anxiety, guilt, or sadness, but might show their feelings through body language or behavior.
+They’re alert to the moods and expression of feelings of those around them, particularly their parents.
+They aren’t always able or willing to talk about their fear, anxiety, guilt, or sadness, but might show their feelings through body language or behavior.
 Sometimes they look to parents and other key family members for cues about how to deal with their troubled feelings.

 Although most children with cancer and their siblings seem able to cope, there are times when it might get to be too much.
 If a child in the family seems to be having trouble, it may mean a more serious problem than a normal, sad response to cancer.
 Extra help is needed if a child: